Fast Few-Shot Classification by Few-Iteration Meta-Learning: Experiments

 Lastly, we compare our approach with the very recent method Trans-FT~\cite{dhillon2019baseline}.
 This approach does not perform meta-learning, but directly addresses the few-shot learning problem by learning a generalizable representation using the class labels in the training set.
-Given the learned representation, the few-shot classifier is trained during testing, using both, a inductive classification loss and a transductive loss.
+Given the learned representation, the few-shot classifier is trained using SGD during testing using both an inductive classification loss and a transductive loss.
+Trans-FT can therefore not be used in online scenarios, where inference time is critical.
 On tieredImageNet, our method improves on Trans-FT in the 5-shot case, with a slight degradation in 1-shot performance.
 However, our approach outperforms Trans-FT on all other datasets, achieving relative gains of 3.3\% and 5\% for 1-shot and 5-shot evaluations, respectively, on miniImageNet.
 Further, a major disadvantage of ~\cite{dhillon2019baseline} is its computational complexity.
 In fact, our approach is about 200$\times$ faster (Tab.~\ref{tab:ablation1}): $20.8$s is reported in ~\cite{dhillon2019baseline} while we achieve $0.107\pm0.024$s in the same setting (one 1-shot, 5-way, task with 15 queries) and backbone (WideResNet-28-10).
 Runtime is of crucial importance in applications involving learning agents and other time-critical systems.
 This indicates the advantage of meta-learning based methods.
 Further, in contrast to the manual hand-tuning required in~\cite{dhillon2019baseline}, our approach automatically learns the crucial hyper-parameters associated with the few-shot objective, including the temperature scaling and the balance between the losses.